Swing space & interim space

+Every faculty/department is allotted a certain amount of space based on their academic or departmental requirements.
+When a space change is made within a building, Facilities Planning must approve the project to ensure that accurate records are kept and that each faculty/department has the correct amount of space assigned to them.
 Facilities Planners in Facilities Planning work together with faculties and departments who are looking for temporary swing space during a renovation project, and/or interim space until their required space can be allocated or developed.

-What is Swing Space?
+What is swing space?

+Swing space is work space allocated to a faculty/department during construction — renovation or maintenance project.
 If your space is currently under renovation and temporary swing space is needed, a Facilities Planner associated with your project will help identify and obtain swing space for you.

-What is Interim Space?
+What is interim space?

 Interim space is space that is allocated to a group from available swing space inventory, on a temporary basis, until longer-term space becomes available.
 This space is often used while faculty/department is awaiting the design/construction of a new building.

-How do I request Swing Space/Interim Space?
+How do I request swing space / interim space?

 Swing space